COVID-19 Vaccines and Pregnancy: Conversation Guide

 Special Considerations for Communities of Color

-- Access to and confidence in COVID-19 vaccines is of critical importance for all communities, but willingness to consider vaccination varies by patient context, in part due to historic and continued injustices and systemic racism that has eroded trust in some communities of color.
+- Access to and confidence in COVID-19 vaccines are of critical importance for all communities, but willingness to consider vaccination varies by patient context, in part because of historic and continued injustices and systemic racism that have eroded trust in some communities of color.
 When discussing COVID-19 vaccines with an individual who expresses concerns, it is critical to:

-- Be aware of historical and current injustices perpetuated on communities of color
+- Be aware of historical and current injustices perpetrated against communities of color.

-- Continue to support patients who decide not to be vaccinated, share resources, and encourage the continued use of prevention measures
+- Continue to care for patients who decide not to be vaccinated, to share resources, and to encourage the continued use of prevention measures.